Loraine loves arts and crafts and used to volunteer at an elementary art class. She loves sharing fun and easy craft tutorials.

 Kid-Friendly Arts and Crafts for Lent: Sunday School Activities and More

-I used to find it difficult to find art and craft projects, suitable for the Lenten season, for my elementary art classes.
-So, I got busy and developed some new Lenten projects and put the tutorials on my blog, Kids & Glitter.
-In this article I will share those projects, and also projects from other sites that share Lenten arts and crafts.
+I used to find it difficult to find arts and crafts projects suitable for the Lenten season for my elementary art classes.
+In this article, I will share the site names of projects that I found in my search for Lenten arts and crafts.
 Only those projects that have directions are included.

 1. Crucifixion Cross

 I'm so impressed with this Lenten project.
 I think the kids will love making this cross, and it is beautiful enough to be framed.
 Find this outstanding art project at Campfires and Cleats.

 The tutorial for making these Resurrection eggs can be found at faithgateway.
 An outstanding Lenten idea for the family or as a school project.
 Be sure to check this out.

 You'll appreciate the Scripture verses included in this Easter story wreath.
 Go to wee little miracles for the instructions and downloads.